 Call us technology geeks if you want, but our environmental journey begins with our technological innovations.
 And when it comes to Viking Glory and new environmental technology, you’ll have to get used to expressions such as “first in the world” and “least environmental impact”.

-For instance, Viking Glory will be the first cruise ship in the world that uses ABB’s Azipod rudder propellers, a propulsion system that saves both time and energy in manoeuvring the vessel.
+For instance, Viking Glory will be the first cruise ferry in the world that uses ABB’s Azipod® electric propulsion, a system that saves both time and energy in manoeuvring the vessel.
 Thanks to the brand-new multi-fuel engines from Wärtsilä, fuel consumption is further optimised.
 Other Swedish and Finnish inventions make it possible to convert both waste heat from the vessel’s engines and waste cooling power from liquefied natural gas into electricity.

 Right now, hammers are banging away and work is going full speed at Xiamen's shipyard.
 Come join us behind the scenes and see one of the most climate-smart ships in the world taking shape.

-It takes time to build a ship that is 222 metres long and weighs more than 63,000 tonnes.
+It takes time to build a ship that is 222 metres long.
 You now have a unique opportunity to follow the work at Xiamen Shipbuilding Industry’s shipyard in China from start to finish.
 Get the latest updates and learn some fun facts, like how many litres of paint it takes to paint Viking Glory in Viking Line’s traditional red and white.

 We bring you the sea – rocky islets, swelling waves and the bright blue horizon.
 Thanks to large panoramic windows, you’ll always feel you have a ringside seat – no matter where you are on board.